Can I Claim a Loss on the Sale of an Investment Property?

-If you sold rental or investment real estate at a loss, you may be able to deduct that loss from your taxes.
+If you sold rental or investment real estate at a loss, you might be able to deduct that loss from your taxes.
 If you sold your personal residence at a loss, that loss is not deductible.
 For the loss on the sale to be tax deductible, the real estate had to be held to produce rental income or a capital gain.
 The property could not be held for personal use.

 The difference between your sale price and your cost basis determines whether you had a loss or gain on the property sale.
-Your cost basis is your purchase price plus improvements, such as a new roof or windows, minus depreciation and operating or repair expenses you deducted on your taxes while you owned the property.
+Your cost basis is your purchase price plus improvements, such as a any room additions, new roof or windows, minus depreciation and operating or repair expenses you deducted on your taxes while you owned the property.

 Losses Offset Gains

 If you sold your investment property for less than your cost basis, you have a deductible loss that you can claim when you go to file your taxes for the year.
 You can use that loss to offset all your capital gains from other investments and up to $3,000 in income from other sources in the current year.
 You can carry any remaining loss forward to offset capital gains and $3,000 of other annual income in future years until the loss is used up.

 If you obtained the investment property through a tax-deferred, like-kind swap, your cost basis might be lower than you think.
 A property swap is when you exchange one property for another.
 This federal tax code provision, Section 1031k, allows for the deferment of unlimited capital gains if you buy a "like kind" investment property within six months.
 In the case of property swaps, you must also subtract from your cost basis the amount of deferred capital gain on the property you exchanged in order to acquire the investment property you sold.